MenuSkip to content

 Time: 5:30 PM – 7:00 PM

 Maximum Class Size: 15

 Class has begun, registration is closed.

-Nicole Dieker is a freelance writer and Senior Editor at The Billfold and her work has also appeared in Boing Boing, Popular Science, The Toast and numerous other publications.
+Nicole Dieker is a freelance writer, the editor of The Billfold, and the host of the Writing & Money podcast.
+Her work has also appeared in Boing Boing, Popular Science, The Toast and numerous other publications.
 Nicole regularly speaks on or facilitates panels about the intersection of art and money, and her practical, actionable freelance advice is available at The Freelancer's "Ask A Freelancer" column and The Write Life's "Pitch Fix."
-Nicole's debut novel, The Biographies of Ordinary People, is forthcoming Summer 2017.
+Nicole's debut novel, The Biographies of Ordinary People, was published in May 2017.